linktimecloud/kubernetes-data-platform/docs/en/user-tutorials/Real-time-incremental-data-analysis.md

 ## 2.3 Create ClickHouse tables

-Enter the click-house pod and use the 'clickhouse-client' command to create tables.
+Enter the ClickHouse pod and use the 'clickhouse-client' command to create tables.
 The following is the table creation statement:

 ```sql
 CREATE DATABASE IF NOT EXISTS kdp_demo;